Four charged over anti-Semitic abuse shouted from car

 It is alleged the group was part of a convoy travelling through St John's Wood on 16 May.

-They will appear at Westminster Magistrates' Court on 6 October.
+The men will appear at Westminster Magistrates' Court on 6 October.